 Further health information:

-Road Conditions and Safety: Main roads in major cities are generally paved and well maintained.
-Other roads within major cities and many roads outside of major cities are in poor condition.
+Road Conditions and Safety: Main roads in major cities are generally paved and well-maintained.
+Secondary roads and many roads outside of major cities are mostly in poor condition.
 Many accidents occur on the highway from Accra to Cape Coast.
 Travel in darkness, particularly outside the major cities, is extremely hazardous due to poor street lighting and the unpredictable behavior of pedestrians, bicyclists, and animals.
 Aggressive drivers, poorly maintained vehicles, and overloaded vehicles pose serious threats to road safety.

 Scammers may intentionally bump into vehicles and pretend to be hit.
 They then attempt to extort money from the vehicle’s occupants.
 Scams of this nature most commonly occur in congested urban areas.

 Traffic Laws: Travelers are routinely stopped at police checkpoints throughout Ghana, and vehicles and passengers may be searched.
 Drivers must possess an international driver’s license (available from AAA and the American Automobile Touring Alliance) or a Ghanaian driver’s license.
-When foreign drivers apply for their Ghanaian driver’s license they may be asked to have their international driver’s license or their home country driver’s license confirmed by their embassy.
-The U.S. Embassy in Ghana is unable to authenticate such state issued or international drivers’ licenses, and advises U.S. citizens to contact the National Identification Authority in Ghana or have their U.S. driver’s license authenticated in the U.S. prior to arriving in Ghana.
+When foreign drivers apply for their Ghanaian driver’s license, they may be asked to have their international driver’s license or their home country driver’s license confirmed by their embassy.
+The U.S. Embassy in Ghana is unable to authenticate such state-issued or international drivers’ licenses, and advises U.S. citizens to contact the National Identification Authority in Ghana or have their U.S. driver’s license authenticated in the United States prior to arriving in Ghana.
 While in Ghana, you should carry documentation of your immigration status, such as a passport and a visa.